You've got all the time in the world, and you've got the right units...but you've also got to deal with these levels before you can proceed.

 Stage 46, The Beautiful Dystopia.
-Succeeding to land Pretender on the designated grid is one challenge in itself, and after your reinforcements arrive and kick some Mass-Produced Machinas' butt, Deus ex Machina will pop out and reduce all your units' will by 30 (except Kaidou and Magami, they will either gain +30 Will, lose only 20 or be completely unaffected).
+Successfully landing Pretender on the designated grid is one challenge in itself, and after your reinforcements arrive and kick some Mass-Produced Machinas' butt, Deus ex Machina will pop out and reduce all your units' will by 30 (except Kaidou and Magami, they will either gain +30 Will, lose only 20 or be completely unaffected).
 At this point if you don't act fast enough, your units and battleships will be surrounded and being slapped to death due to the enemies' Will bonus.
 Deus ex Machina also moves twice, has Override, a MAP weapon and HP/EN recovery.
 Have fun.

 The next stage, Heaven and Earth is also insanely frustrating, as 70% of the stage consist of water terrain, which limits your options to Air units and units with Sea Adaptation.
 Which make those red Festum much harder to deal with due to their ability and, in case of not having enough units for Sea Adaptation, terrain bonus.
 If you want to save Kurusu, all Fafner units must deploy, and each must fight him once, but only a few of them can deal with such situation.
 Oh, and your reliable Festum buster, Kazuki and his Mark Sein?
 He won't show up until you beat up Kurusu enough.

 In Stage 48 we deal up the last of the ELS.
 As mentioned in Demonic Spiders, lots of ELS means big problem to your units, and now they come without limits.
 You think ELS is your only problem?
 Zerokage will also pop up with his force, probably enough to distract you.
-And all those big bad ELS twin units around the designated area after Setsuna arrive.
-All in the meantime, you have to be cautious that random ELS may race down to the south edge of the map, or gangs of ELS suck up all EN from one of your battleships, while you have five turns to send Setsuna to the designated point.
+And all those big bad ELS twin units around the designated area after Setsuna arrives.
+In the meantime, you have to be cautious that random ELS may race down to the south edge of the map, or gangs of ELS suck up all EN from one of your battleships, while you have five turns to send Setsuna to the designated point.
 Talk about a race against time and a war of attrition.